Characterising Global Platforms: Centralised, Decentralised, Federated, and Grassroots: Proofs

-\begin{proof} \textbf{Property 1 (Follower Correctness):} \begin{itemize} \item \emph{Safety}: If $(q@s', posts) \in c_p$, then $posts$ was obtained via Sync with $p$'s home server, which obtained it via federation from $s'$ (if $s' \neq s$) or directly (if $s' = s$).
-Server-to-server sync preserves prefix ordering, so $posts$ is a prefix of $q$'s actual posts.
+\thmFederatedCorrect* \begin{proof} \textbf{Follower Correctness.} \emph{Safety}: If $(q@s', posts) \in c_p$, then $posts$ was obtained via Sync with $p$'s home server, which obtained it via federation from $s'$ (if $s' \neq s$) or directly (if $s' = s$).
+Server-to-server sync preserves prefix ordering, so $posts$ is a prefix of $q$'s actual posts. \emph{Liveness}: If $p$ follows $q@s'$ and $q$ posts $m$: (\ia) by liveness of the client-server Sync class, Sync over $\{q,s'\}$ occurs, updating $(q@s', posts)$ in $c_{s'}$; (\ib) if $p$'s home server $s \neq s'$, then by liveness of the server-server Sync class, Sync over $\{s,s'\}$ occurs, updating $(q@s', posts)$ in $c_s$; (\ic) Sync over $\{p,s\}$ occurs, delivering $m$ to $p$.